 You do not require a degree or diploma to apply for admission to this program.
 You can take individual courses to start, and apply later.

 To apply, you must meet the following requirements:

 - Grade 12 diploma (recommended)

 - Relevant work experience (recommended)

 - If English is not your first language, you must meet the English language proficiency requirements

 Programs change from time to time, so we recommend that you apply for admission as early as possible.
 Once admitted, your requirements to complete the program will not change – even if the program changes.
 You can be confident that completed and eligible courses will apply to your program.Apply for Admission

 Prior learning from other post-secondary institutions

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.

 To apply, you must meet eligibility criteria and submission deadlines.
-Students in this program may be eligible for:
+Students in this program may be eligible for the following award: